ruricolist/horner/README.md

 # Examples

-In /The Art of Scientific Computing/, the case for Horner’s rule is put in terms of life and death:
+In *The Art of Scientific Computing*, the case for Horner’s rule is put in terms of life and death:

 > We assume that you know enough never to evaluate a polynomial this way:
 >